dsuyu1/workflows-and-agents-with-langgraph/README.md

 ```py
 print(final_state["draft_response"])
 ```
-The respone from the model was:
+The response from the model was:

 > For login issues, tell the user to try resetting their password via the 'Forgot Password' link.
 The app is known to crash on startup if the user's cache is corrupted.
 The standard fix is to clear the application cache.
 Billing inquiries should be escalated to the billing department by creating a ticket in Salesforce.

 And with that, we've successfully created an agentic workflow with LangGraph! ☄️

+## Part 2: AI Agents